dfsantamaria/POC4COMMERCE/README.md

          occse.performQuery(query)

-where "query" is an object of type "Query" as created before whose prefixes are neither one of the standard prefixes nor of of the prefixes added with the method "occse.addPrefixes".
+where "query" is an object of type "Query" as created before whose prefixes are neither one of the standard prefixes nor one of the prefixes added with the method "occse.addPrefixes".
 The output of "performQuery" can be formatted as desired.